Table of Contents

 Your resume is the first and foremost place to mention your leading interpersonal skills.
 There’s a skill section for that in resumes, but you can also add them as specific job achievements.

-Here’s how to use interpersonal skills in resume — as part of the Skill section, or as a job achievement.
+Here’s how to use soft skills in resume — as part of the Skill section, or as a job achievement.

 - Interpersonal skills: Dedicated team player, efficient problem-solver, innovative leader